vania-dart/documentation/docs/database/migrations.md

 ## Migration Structure

 A migration class extends Migration base class from Vania and contains constructor, the constructor contains up method.
-The up method is used to add new tables, columns, or indexes to your database
+The up method is used to add new tables, columns, or indexes to your Database

 ## Configuring the Database Connection

-In `env` file, you can specify your database information such as host, port, username, password, and database name.
+In `env` file, you can specify your Database information such as host, port, username, password, and Database name.

 ```env
 DB_CONNECTION=mysql # databse driver mysql or postgresql or pgsql